-ECON 393 Econometrics (F-1,2)
+ECON 393 Econometrics (F)

 4 sem. hrs.
 Prereq.: MATH 118 and either ECON 200 or 201 or consent of the instructor.
 Introduces the quantitative measurement and analysis of actual economic phenomena using regression analysis.
 Uses regression techniques to describe economic relationships, to test hypotheses about economic relationships, and to forecast future economic activity.
-Constructs and tests economic models using a computer statistical package.
+Students complete a research project where they create and test economic models using a statistical package.
 Sohrabji.